qubole/streaminglens/README.md

 val streamingLens = new StreamingLens(sparkSession, options)
 ```

-Streaminglens requires spark session object and a Map of type [String, String] to be passed as parameters.
+Streaminglens requires spark session object and a `Map[String, String]` to be passed as parameters.
 For more details about various options see the [Configuring Streaminglens Options](#4-configuring-streaminglens-options) section below.

 #### 3. Using custom reporters